 When shopping for a wedding ring, engagement ring or promise ring, you may have considered gold as an option.
 However, due to the cost of gold as well as its natural beauty, you may be worried about rust in gold or tarnishing.
 After all, no one wants a tarnished gold ring after investing in one.
 But what’s the truth?
 Does real gold tarnish like other metals?

 Pure gold, such as 24 karat gold, cannot tarnish since it does not combine easily with oxygen.
 It is extremely rare to find a pure gold ring because base metals are alloyed alongside the gold to create a stronger and harder ring.
 The base metals used are exposed to oxygen and sulfur and eventually lead to tarnishing of gold rings.

-14 karat gold rings or greater will see very little tarnishing if any at all.
-Gold rings that are below 14 karat will have less pure gold and will most likely be tarnished over a period of time.
+14-karat gold rings or greater will see very little tarnishing if any at all.
+Gold rings that are below 14-karat will have less pure gold and will most likely be tarnished over a period of time.
+Similarly, 18-karat gold rings will take an even longer time to tarnish due to their higher gold content.
 The higher the karat of gold means the less base metals used and the less likely to tarnish.